ModelEarth/community/prep/regression/README.md

 # Regression Prep

+The regression script uses prior years to project forward employment levels.
+Linear projects seem conservative.
+Alternative methods could be explored.

 1. Populate files ../../community/data using steps in ../all/README.md

 2. Run: python regressor.py

-    regressor.py runs tsclean.py, It generated projected years in data/raw, but doesn't output to a combo file.
+    regressor.py runs tsclean.py.
+It generates projected years in data/raw, but doesn't output to a combo file.

 3. Send files with past and future years to zip folders: